A curved facade

 Those who make the journey are treated to superlative views of glacier-covered three thousand metre peaks, the blue-green hues of the reservoir and the magnificent Silvrettahaus with its curved facade.
+It is open during both the summer and winter season.

 Alpine architecture at its finest